-- Register your warranty information online at either: www.dogwatch.com -or- www.bigleash.com. - Completed warranty information must be submitted online within 30 days of purchase or all repairs will be subject to applicable labor fees. - If warranty information is not on file, a proof of purchase is required.
+- Register your warranty information online at: www.dogwatch.com - Completed warranty information must be submitted online within 30 days of purchase or all repairs will be subject to applicable labor fees. - If warranty information is not on file, a proof of purchase is required.